-These dogs have a lot of personality packed into little bodies.
+Yorkshire Terrier dogs—better known as Yorkies—have a lot of personality packed into their tiny bodies.
 Learn more about this energetic breed and its history.

 These little dogs were bred from a collection of terriers, including the Waterside terrier, in order to hunt rats.
 Miners, weavers, and other business owners in Scotland used the tiny exterminators to keep their workspaces rodent-free.
 Because of their compact size, Yorkshires could squeeze into tiny spaces; their fierce personalities helped them fearlessly take on their rodent prey.
 Like other terriers, the dogs were also used during hunts to flush prey out of its den.